-Osteoporosis is a prevalent disease characterized by reduced bone mass and architectural deterioration, which leads to structurally weakened bone and increased risk of fragility fractures.
+Osteoporosis is a prevalent disease characterized by reduced bone mass and architectural deterioration. which leads to structurally weakened bone and an increased risk of fragility fractures.
 A fragility fracture is defined as a fracture occurring with minimal trauma, such as falling from standing height.
 These fractures rise exponentially with age and most commonly involve the spine, hip, humerus, and wrist.
-Vertebral compression fractures are the most common osteoporotic fractures with an estimated 700,000 per year in the United States.
-However, spine fractures are often found incidentally on imaging done for other reasons since they are often asymptomatic.
+Vertebral compression fractures are the most common osteoporotic fractures with an estimated 700,000 per year in the United States (1).
+However, most patients with vertebral fractures are unaware that they have fractured as only ~1/3rd are clinically diagnosed.
 While there are effective treatments to reduce the risk of fractures, only 23% of patients with fragility fractures receive osteoporosis evaluation and treatment.